 For more information check out this post on Zillow about legal opinions on texting between landlords and tenants.

 Busy property managers and landlords will find convenient texting features in their property management software.
 You will be able to schedule individual or group texts to your tenants to automatically generate and send whenever you want.
-You can create single-use messages or schedule the delivery of message to coordinate with seasonal maintenance reminders or rent due dates.
+You can create single-use messages or schedule the delivery of a message to coordinate with seasonal maintenance reminders or rent due dates.
 You can also automatically notify tenants when new charges are posted, payments are received, or if their account is late.

 To learn more about how to use your property management software to text your tenants check out a recent update to your management platform Improve Tenant Communication with New Updates to Email & Text Messages Features.